 Mark started WIT Strategy in October 2002 after having been CMO, Director of Investor Relations, and Privacy Officer for 24/7 Real Media.
 This is the second iteration of WIT Strategy, which he’d originally started in 1994 with a focus on Senate Commerce Committee and FTC issues.
 The passage of the Telecom Reform Act in 1996, which he’d lobbied for on behalf of the MFJ/Baby Bells, effectively paved the way for the commercial web.
-Mark soon became acting managing editor of AOL.com.
-By 2000, he was CMO at Real Media and testifying before that same Senate Committee on web privacy matters by 2001.
+Mark soon became managing editor of AOL.com.
+By 2000, he was CMO at Real Media and he testified before that same Senate Committee on web privacy matters in 2001.

 Since founding WIT Strategy a year later, he has led strategic efforts on behalf of more than 350 companies, including dozens of corporate and product launches, complete company re-positioning campaigns, and more successful crisis suppression than anyone else in the business.
 A longtime contributor to MediaPost and iMedia Connection and a proud board member of the TD Foundation and Puentes De Salude, Mark holds a BA in Religion from Haverford College.